AvivTahar/DataScrapingProject/readme.md

 How to use:
 1. This program assumes the user has a MySQL server installed.
-2. Type python main.py [serch_query] [username] [password] [ip] on your terminal to activate the scraper.
+2. Type python main.py [serch_query] [username] [password] [ip] [key] on your terminal to activate the scraper.
-Example: python main.py 'data scientist in beer sheva' root myPassword 127.0.0.1
+Example: python main.py 'data scientist in beer sheva' root myPassword 127.0.0.1 4306112a3088c5b24c4708e9915ccc2b

 use MySQL server's username, password and ip as the arguments on your local Terminal.
 This will create, if db is not already created, the web scrapper db.

+the key parameter is for using the positionstack.com API. the program will fetch the coordinates of job locations and store it in the DB

 The given example is supposed to perform a simple short demonstration.